How We Treat Our Employees

 to anyone (including governmental authorities) with the intent to obtain an improper advantage in selling goods and services, conducting financial transactions, or presenting the Company's interest.
 All countries prohibit

 bribery of their own public officials, and many also prohibit the bribery of officials of other countries.
-Kimball Electronics goes beyond these legal requirements and prohibits improper payments in all activities,
+Kimball goes beyond these legal requirements and prohibits improper payments in all activities,

 both with governments and the private sector.